12 Bond Mutual Funds and ETFs to Buy for Protection

 Given the financial damage happening to even good publicly traded companies, corporate bond funds – even ones that hold investment-grade debt – are hardly bulletproof.
 Thus, it's worth pointing out that 90% of the bonds in VCSH are in the A or BBB range, the lower of the four investment-grade tiers.

-The yield of 1.9% is decent, albeit unspectacular.
+The yield of 1.1% is modest.
 However, relative stability and an uber-cheap expense ratio make VCSH a decent place to wait out the volatility.
 If you prefer mutual funds, Vanguard offers an Admiral-class version (VSCSX).

 Vanguard Intermediate-Term Bond ETF